 Here are some smaller tomato varieties for an indoor grow bag:

 - Sweet ‘n’ Neat Cherry Tomato – this compact tomato variety is perfect for balconies or window sills in dorm rooms.
 The fruits are small (0.75 to 1 ounce) and grow in clusters like grapes.
-The fruit matures in 48 days, so you can have tomatoes 7 weeks after planting!
+The fruit matures in 48 days, so you can have tomatoes 7 weeks after transplanting!
 The plant is a compact determinate, only growing 10 inches tall and 8 inches wide.
 For more information, check out the Sweet ‘n’ Neat Cherry Tomato on the Bonnie Plants website.

 - Tiny Tim Cherry Tomato – this tiny tomato variety is also great for the limited space in dorm rooms.
 The fruits are small (1 inch in diameter), but you will get plenty of them from a single plant!
 The plants are determinate, only growing to a height of 8 to 16 inches and a width of 6.5 inches.
-The fruit matures in 60 days, meaning that you can have tomatoes about 90 weeks after planting.
+The fruit matures in 60 days, meaning that you can have tomatoes about 9 weeks after transplanting.
 For more information, check out the Tiny Tim Cherry Tomato on the West Coast Seeds website.

 Remember that determinate tomato plants will produce fruit once and then die off.
 You can ensure a supply of fruit throughout the season if you stagger plantings every 1 or 2 weeks.

 Basil is great because you can simply pick off a leaf here or there as needed, and the plant will continue to grow.
-Together with tomatoes and lettuce, you can make a decent salad just from your indoor grow bag garden!
+Together with tomatoes and lettuce, you can make a nice salad just from your indoor grow bag garden!

 Here are some basil varieties you can grow in your indoor grow bags: